boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 #### Formatting data

-You can format the data displayed in the chart by using the Format option.
-For more details, refer to the[measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+Format the data displayed in the chart using the Format option.
+Refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/) for more details.

 ![Format option](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/formatoption.png)

-To remove the added value fields, click the **Remove** option.
+To remove added value fields, click the **Remove** option.

 ![Remove button](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/removebutton.png)